 Late Implantation – How It Affects Pregnancy

 Getting pregnant is not easy.
-While pregnancy may seem as one of the most natural things in the world, there is so much that needs to happen for it to be a success.
-First, the egg needs to fertilise, then it needs to attach itself onto the walls of the uterus, a process called implantation.
+While pregnancy may seem like one of the most natural things in the world, there is so much that needs to happen for it to be a success.
+First, the egg needs to be fertilised, then it needs to attach itself to the walls of the uterus, a process called implantation.
 And if the timing of implantation is not correct, a woman may not get pregnant.
 The timing of the implantation plays a major role in deciding whether or not the pregnancy will be a success.
-Sometimes, women may experience late implantation, which may raise a number of concerns in the couple.
+Sometimes, women may experience late implantation, which may raise a number of concerns for the couple.
 Read on to understand how implantation occurs and what late implantation is.

 When Does Implantation Usually Occur?

-Implantation usually takes place between six to ten days after the egg is fertilised.
-During pregnancy, there is a time frame during which a cluster of cells that are dividing rapidly move down through the fallopian tube.
+Implantation usually takes place between six and ten days after the egg is fertilised (2).
+During pregnancy, there is a time frame during which a cluster of cells that are dividing rapidly moves down through the fallopian tube.
 This burrows itself into the uterus lining.

 The embryo will release hormones to prepare your body for carrying and having your baby.
 Your period will stop, and you will most likely start to feel tired and experience cramping.